ColleenMoore/ST558-HockeyProject/README.md

 ----------------------

-Accesses skater records for the specified team entering either the franchaise ID number or the common team name.
+Accesses skater records for the specified team entering either the franchise ID number or the common team name.
 This function returns information such as:

 -   Players names